zondiMaqina/personal-page/README.md

 2. How to add color to images
 3. How to user border animation on element

+- How to make grid items responsive to different viewports
 ## Development

 - I learnt that when giving elements dimension in html you do not use literal `px`